CONTENTS

 28. How can I make the sub-products of a composite product visible on the sales order and invoice?

-A: Sub-products are no longer displayed on the sales order or invoice line.
+A: Sub products are not shown on the sales order or invoice line.
 The sales document uses only the composite product name.

 Keywords: extended product management, product structure, e-commerce, barcode, inventory management, versioning, production processing